Subscribe to updates

 Pride in Place Programme

-The Cabinet will receive an update on the expansion of the Ministry of Housing, Communities and Local Government's (MHCLG) Pride in Place Programme (PiPP).
-This £5 billion initiative aims to support long-term, community-focused regeneration by empowering local neighbourhoods.
+The Cabinet endorsed the acceptance of £5 billion government initiative funding for the Pride in Place Programme (PiPP) Phase 2, agreeing to the Council's role as the accountable body for these funds.
+This programme aims to support long-term, community-focused regeneration by empowering local neighbourhoods.
 Four neighbourhoods in County Durham have been selected to participate: Spennymoor (Phase 1), and Crook North/Tow Law, East Peterlee, and South Stanley (Phase 2).
-Each selected neighbourhood could receive up to £20 million over a 10-year period.
-The report details the next steps, including the establishment of Neighbourhood Boards, governance requirements, and community engagement processes for creating Pride in Place Investment Plans.
+Each selected neighbourhood can receive up to £20 million over a 10-year period, with a capital/revenue funding split varying between phases.
+The programme focuses on empowering local people to shape their neighbourhood's future and support transformative local projects.
+The Cabinet also endorsed the creation of Neighbourhood Boards to steer the development of local visions and subsequent PiPPs in Crook North/Tow Law, East Peterlee, and South Stanley, and agreed to a further phase of targeted co-design.

 Quarter Three 2025/26 Performance Management Report